libremfg/rhize-docs/content/_index.md

 weight = 0
 +++

-Rhize is a real-time, event-driven manufacturing data hub, Its use cases include:
+Rhize is a real-time, event-driven manufacturing data hub.

+In one hub, Rhize unites all manufacturing event data, relates the events through a standardized data model, and makes all this data accessible through a single endpoint.
+The tight integration of all levels of manufacturing data, from real-time sensor data to operations orders, serves a wide variety of business needs, including:

+- **A manufacturing knowledge graph**, helping humans and algorithms analyze plant processes and discover places to optimize.
-- As a headless MES to handle events in real time
+- **An {{< abbr "MES" >}} to handle manufacturing events in real time**, moving when you detect and recover from errors to much earlier in the line.
-- A manufacturing knowledge graph for deep analysis.
-- A backend to build custom manufacturing applications.
+- **A backend to build lowcode manufacturing applications**, giving your people the power to create interfaces that solve problems close to their work domains.

-**All united in one application, which uses a commmon data model, and is accessible through a single endpoint.**

 <div class="landing">